mrwweb/mrw-simplified-editor-wordpress/readme.txt

 		* The "More" Block is shown if you previously used this plugin and had filtered the TinyMCE buttons to re-add the More button.
 	* Hides less common embeds: Amazon Kindle, Animoto, Cloudup, College Humor, Crowd Signal, Daily Motion, Hulu, Mixcloud, Polldaddy, Reverbnation, Smugmug, Speaker, Videopress, and Wordpress.tv.
 	* Removes all preset Block Style Variations.
-	* Hides Block Settings for dropcap, Heading 1, Heading 5, Heading 6, image percentage and pixel sizing, and font sizing by pixel.
+	* Hides Block Settings for Drop Cap, Heading 1, Heading 5, Heading 6, image percentage and pixel sizing, and font sizing by pixel.
 	* Strongly encourages use of Media Library for all image uploading.
 	* Disables all color options unless theme explicitly defines a color palette.
 	* Calls extra attention to color contrast errors.